kevinkahn/softconsole/docs/useagenotes.md

         * Note 3: The installation scripts have to make some assumptions about the way the underlying OS sets things up and about how the Adafruit PiTFT scripts handle install of those screens.
 While the installation scripts attempt to be resilent against changes in these dependencies, it is always possible (and has occurred multiple times) that a dependency will change in an unexpected manner.
 The scripts at least attempt to report the problem if this happens.
 Please report any such issue to me and I'll try to resolve the changes promptly.

       This script will ask questions needed to configure the console hardware and software:
-        * A node name: allows the node to be addressed by name on the network versus only by it's IP address.
+        * A node name: allows the node to be addressed by name on the network versus only by its IP address.
 Set this and make sure it is unique on your network.
 You should be able to address the node later as <nodename>.local.
         * VNC Standard Port: this allows you to move the VNC server and ssh server to non-standard ports if you wish.
 If you answer yes a VNC port will be established on 5900 for the console and on 5901 for a virtual console and ssh will run on 22 (note if you use the headless configuration approach noted above, ssh will run on its normal port until after the pisetup script runs even if you move it via the prompt).
 If you supply a port number here then the VNC virtual console will appear on that port, the VNC console will appear on that port minus 1, and ssh will appear on that port minus 100.
 Don't use this unless you know why you are - one reason might be if you are planning to open a firewall in your router to allow non-local access to the console (often but not always a bad idea).
 To access the node via VNC you will probably want to normally use the virtual VNC since the console VNC will have the size and shape of your Pi screen and will only display an interactive terminal if the pi screen is showing one (i.e., the softconsole is not running).
         * Personal: You probably want to answer N to this.
 I often run "next-release" stable versions of the softconsole at my house to try out things and get some actual useage before I generally release versions.
 Setting this to yes will access such versions which may mean you get something that isn't tested for your situation.
         * Beta install: Normally you should answer N to this.
 It is there so that it is possible for a new installation to directly install the current beta version in order to test a previously unsupported configuration.
         * Autostart: Normally you'll answer y to this as it sets things up to automatically run the softconsole on the pi screen at boot rather than leaving your pi at an X-window session.